npakeer/maprtools/jdump/README.md

 This is a tool to collect HPE Ezmeral java process diagnostics

-The tool collects jstat, jstack, heap information and fcdebug information of a running JVM process
+The tool collects jstat, jstack, heap information and fcdebug information of a running JVM process.
+Requested diagnostics are collected in the output directory mentioned through --outdir option.
+If this option is not specified, requested information is collected under /opt/mapr/logs

 # Tool Options